 a.
 Does the website resource or survey publisher offer customized reports of the data?

-MSEC publishes data by industry type, employment size, and geographic location on MSEC’s website.
-MSEC offers Custom Survey Analysis (CSA) by peer group or custom demographic cuts from our surveys.
+Employers Council publishes data by industry type, employment size and geographic location on Employers Council’s website.
+Employers Council offers Custom Survey Analysis (CSA) by peer group or custom demographic cuts from our surveys.
 And, members who participate by the survey deadline are eligible for a free CSA!

-Survey data are an important tool when updating a compensation plan, but they are not the only tool.
-Reliable survey data are meant to provide an indicator of external competitiveness.
-They must be analyzed and balanced with other elements of a successful plan design.
-These elements include an articulated compensation philosophy based on the organization’s business strategy and objectives, consideration of compensable factors that survey data don’t provide, and consistent pay practices.
+Survey data is an important tool when updating a compensation plan but it is not the only tool.
+Reliable survey data is meant to provide an indicator of external competitiveness.
+It must be analyzed and balanced with other elements of a successful plan design.
+These elements include an articulated compensation philosophy based on the organization’s business strategy and objectives, consideration of compensable factors that survey data doesn’t provide, and consistent pay practices.

-Contact MSEC’s Surveys Department at email@example.com or Compensation Consulting Services at firstname.lastname@example.org if you have any questions on survey resources or consulting services available to MSEC members.
+Contact Employers Council’s Surveys Department at Surveys@employerscouncil.org, or Compensation Consulting Services at Compensation@employerscouncil.org, if you have any questions on survey resources or consulting services available to Employers Council members.

-Thank you for your support and willingness to participate in MSEC’s Surveys.
+Thank you for your support and participation in Employers Council’s Surveys.
 Your participation does matter!